-For FY 2016 (i.e., July 1, 2015 through June 30, 2016), the Department was paid \$6,485 by ELVS.
+For FY 2017 (i.e., July 1, 2016 through June 30, 2017), the Department was paid \$3,355 by ELVS.
 As stated in the manufacturers' mercury minimization plan, ELVS pays the State the \$1.00 required under the Act only upon receiving proper documents from program participants.
 The switch recovery plan the Department approved includes the statement "ELVS will further authorize the payment of \$1 for each form verified (emphasis added) mercury convenience light switch or mercury containing ABS assembly to the Maryland Department of the Environment."
-The amount of money the State received from ELVS (\$6,485) vs. the number of switches received by ELVS (7,360) from vehicle recyclers and processing facilities reflects the challenges related to the submission of the proper documents.
+The amount of money the State received from ELVS (\$3,355) vs. the number of switches received by ELVS (3,500) from vehicle recyclers and processing facilities reflects the challenges related to the submission of the proper documents.
 Also, once switches are shipped by a State participant in the program, the delay within ELVS for payment of costs to the State may take between 60 and 90 days.
 This delay may result in mercury switches counted during the fiscal year coming from switches collected during the previous year.
-Further details on the challenges are available in the Implementation Challenges Section on Page 10 of this report.